- Posted by Mike

 Hiring a Professional

 Other factors, such as the environment in which you live and your family’s specific needs, can affect the size of unit you want to purchase.
 It’s best to have a professional come to your home and give you an comprehensive recommendation on what size unit will be best for you.
 Some homeowners look to purchase an A/C unit wholesale and install it themselves, hoping to save money.
 While this is possible, there is a certain level of skill needed to properly install an air conditioning system.
 Plus, there are certifications in place to legally handle refrigerant in a safe and proper manner.
 If you happen to install a unit yourself and it is not done correctly, it can lead to costly breakdowns and damages, costing you more than if you had just hired a professional in the first place.

 If you’re home has never had central air conditioning installed in it before, then you will need to hire a professional to install the proper electrical system and ductwork into your home.
 This type of installation is an invasive and timely task, in which you should ensure that it is done correctly.
 Many HVAC companies are willing to do free estimates to help make this process less expensive and easier for you.
-On average, you can plan on paying anywhere from $3,000-$7,000 for a central A/C system.
-Talk to you hired contractor about your options and decided what type of unit is best for you and your home.
+Talk to your hired contractor about your options and decided what type of unit is best for you and your home.

 Factors That Raise Costs